devExcale/acsai-obsidian/Computer Architecture/Data Encoding/Representing Numbers.md

 # Representing Numbers
----

 ###### Information Encoding

 When dealing with information, we need a mean to picture the information and work with it.
-In computer science, information can be represented through sequences of symbols taken from a fixed alphabeth.
+In computer science, information can be represented through sequences of symbols taken from a fixed alphabet.

 Knowing this, we can define a *code* $C$, which is a set of words formed by the symbols of an alphabet $\Sigma$, called *support* of $C$.